 The second event was with the former high school principal, Mr Baker who was with the school for over 30 years.
 Being with the school for a long period, he had a big following that had many generations attending, and between 30 – 40 people signed up.
 Attendees were signing in from Australia to New York to the West Coast, Thailand, Dubai etc.

 I was strategically trying to organise time differences to accommodate everyone.
 It’s always a bit difficult when you’ve got the west coast of America and then say, Sydney, Australia…and organising everything from the UK!

 We learned from the first one, knowing this time we were going to record sessions, and structured them so that we could create sound bites.
 With this in mind, we did the first 45 minutes of Mr Baker talking about his school experience and how education changed over the years, then students got to ask him questions.
-After this we went around to each alumni and asked them one-on-one how ACS benefited them and shaped them.
+After this, we went around to each alumnus and asked them one-on-one how ACS benefited them and shaped them.

 So, we’ve got this wonderful video of people sharing their stories about ACS making great case studies, so we’ve been able to share that really effectively.

-We also did a virtual event with our younger alumni at university.
+We also did a virtual event with our younger alumni at the university.
 They presented to our high school students, and we invited all high school students from the four campuses…I think about 50 to 60 over the two days attended, plus 14 alumni.
 It was a mixture of presentations, Q&A, and breakout sessions so everyone could mingle and discuss ideas.